Arsen-Sultanov/pokemon-test/README.md

 ```javascript
   $ yarn run migration-up
 ```
-after all this, you can start the project by running two commands
+after all this, you can start the project by running two commands:

 ```javascript
   $ npm run-script start